New Britain, Connecticut

 New Britain is a city in Hartford County, Connecticut, United States.
-It is located approximately 9 mi southwest of Hartford.
-The city is part of the Capitol Planning Region.
+About 9 mi southwest of Hartford, the city is part of the Capitol Planning Region.
 According to the 2020 Census, the population of the city is 74,135.

 Among the southernmost of the communities encompassed within the Hartford-Springfield Knowledge Corridor metropolitan region, New Britain is home to Central Connecticut State University and Charter Oak State College.
-The city was noted for its industry during the 19th and early 20th centuries, and notable sites listed on the National Register of Historic Places include Walnut Hill Park, developed by the landscape architect Frederick Law Olmsted and Downtown New Britain.
+The city was noted for its industry during the 19th and early 20th centuries, and sites listed on the National Register of Historic Places include Walnut Hill Park, developed by the landscape architect Frederick Law Olmsted and Downtown New Britain.

 The city's official nickname is the "Hardware City" because of its history as a manufacturing center and as the headquarters of Stanley Black & Decker.
 Because of its large Polish population, the city is often playfully referred to as "New Britski".

 History

 View of New Britain, 1930.
 Essentially nothing is left of the industrial buildings today.